tai-studio/capsense/README.md

 ## Example Code

-Copy the capsense example folder to your machine.
-If on a virtual machine, *do not* place it in a folder that is shared with the host as this seem to cause trouble when compiling.
+Copy the [capsense example folder](https://github.com/tai-studio/capsense) to your machine.
+If on a virtual machine, *do not* place it in a folder that is shared with the host as this seems to cause trouble when compiling.

+Follow instructions on compiling as found on the [PSoC Creator](http://www.cypress.com/go/psoccreator) website.